robitar/MobF/README.md

 )
 ```

-Using the task list model above, you can define the followng reactive view:
+Using the task list model above, you can define the following reactive view:

 ```F#
 let tasks = TaskList.create()